avh5399/Sentiment_analysis/README.md

 ---
 ## sentiment_analysis.py
 Uses Python's nltk library to output a sentiment score of the tweets.
 Preprocessing is done using the nltk.corpus stopwords and nltk.word_tokenize followed by emotion detection for the tweets.
 The 'emotions_count.png' is a graph showing the prominent emotions present in the user's tweets.
+Finally the sentiment score is calculated with nltk's SentimentIntensityAnalyzer module.

 For this example I have used Lebron James' latest tweets (as of 20 August 2020) https://twitter.com/KingJames?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor